MrClappy/MinerDashboards/WORKLOG.md

 ## Prerequisites

-1. Scripts are written in Bash, a Linux host is required to scrape metrics
+1. Scripts are written in Bash, a Linux host is required to scrape metrics.
-2. CPU temperature metrics are only compatable on Windows miners
+2. CPU temperature metrics are only compatable on Windows miners.
 3. These instructions assume that miners, proxy, and InfluxDB are on the same network.
 Port forwarding is required otherwise.

 ## Database Setup